divblox/divblox.github.io/basic-training-exercise.md

 ### Step 6 - Security

 It is important to understand how Divblox user roles are used to control access to the application.
-Divblox has two forms of access.
+Divblox has two forms of access:

 -   _Component access_ allows the user to view the components
 -   _Data Model_ access gives the user permissions to perform CRUD operations on specific entities defined in the data model.